-- 1. Feet wider than hips - 2.
-Squat down and stand up - 3.
-Squat again push floor away to propel into air - 4.
+- 1. Feet outside of hips - 2.
+Squat down then drive through heels to jump up - 3.
+As you do, lift both knees to chest - 4.
 Land back at the bottom range of the squat and repeat sequence

-- Chest up & belly in - Toes turned out slightly, knees track out in line with middle of trainers so knees safe - Ensure to land the jump in a squat to keep load in muscles and not joints
+- Chest up & belly in

+- Toes turned out slightly, knees track out

+- Ensure to land the jump in a squat to keep load in muscles and not joints